pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `--metadata-file=`*FILE*

 :   Read metadata from the supplied YAML (or JSON) file.
+This
-    This option can be used with every input format, but string scalars in the YAML file will always be parsed as Markdown.
+    option can be used with every input format, but string scalars in the YAML file will always be parsed as Markdown.
 Generally, the input will be handled the same as in [YAML metadata blocks][Extension: `yaml_metadata_block`].
+This option can be
+    used repeatedly to include multiple metadata files; values in files specified later on the command line will be preferred over those specified in earlier files.
 Metadata values specified inside the document, or by using `-M`, overwrite values specified with this option.

 `-p`, `--preserve-tabs`

-:   Preserve tabs instead of converting them to spaces (the default).
+:   Preserve tabs instead of converting them to spaces.
+(By default, pandoc
-    Note that this will only affect tabs in literal code spans and code blocks; tabs in regular text will be treated as spaces.
+    converts tabs to spaces before parsing its input.)
+Note that this will only affect tabs in literal code spans and code blocks.
+Tabs in regular text are always treated as spaces.

 `--tab-stop=`*NUMBER*